- There’s no ban on using real Beadlocks on the rim of the wheels

 The Legal Future Of Beadlock Rims

 This poses a unique challenge.
-Beadlock rims are unsafe.
+Beadlock rims are not unsafe.
 And as long as people install their own rims, they will most likely remain unapproved by the DOT.
-But at the same time, car workshops will not handle Beadlock rims until the DOT has approved them.

 Additionally, when it comes to its usage in terms of on-road purposes, there are high chances of failure.
 Besides, with people fitting it on their own, it’ll take a long time for USDOT to approve Beadlocks rims.